dazuma/toys/toys/README.md

 Most parts of Toys work on JRuby.
 However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

+Most parts of Toys work on TruffleRuby.
+However, TruffleRuby is not recommended because it has a few known bugs that affect Toys.

 ### Write your first tool

 You can define tools by creating a *Toys file*.
 Go into any directory, and,